layilin/SP23-33852/_annotations/book1_draft2.md

 [people] 14.132n Milton.
 John Milton (1606-1674), English poet and polemicist.
 Especially known for *Paradise Lost* (1667) and *Samson Agonistes* (1671).
 Grainger quotes here from *Paradise Lost* (9.1101-1110).

 [place] 14.132n In Malabar and Decan spreads her arms.
-Malabar is a region on the southwest coast of India (modern-day Kerala).
+Malabar is a region on the southwest coast of India (modern Kerala).
 Decan refers to the Deccan plateau, immediately to the east of Kerala.

 [place] 15.133 Barbadoes.
 Barbados was settled by the English in 1627, and it became a British colony in 1652.
 Barbados gained independence in 1966.

 [place] 15.135 Mountserrat.
 Montserrat, a British overseas territory in the Leeward Islands.

 [people] 15.132n the Earl of Carlisle.
-James Hay first earl of Carlisle (c.
-1580-1636), a Scottish courtier and diplomat who came to the English court with James I. In 1627, he obtained a grant from Charles I for the Caribbean islands including and in between Barbados and St. Kitts.
+James Hay, first earl of Carlisle (c.
+1580-1636), a Scottish courtier and diplomat who came to the English court with James I. In 1627, he obtained a grant from Charles I for all of the Caribbean islands ranging from Barbados to St. Kitts.

 [people] 15.132n the Earl of Marlborough.
 James Ley, first earl of Marlborough (1550–1629), English judge and politician and rival to the earl of Carlisle for the English Caribbean islands.